Sex work in Corona times

 Stay home and go out only to take the test.

 For more information, see the website of the central government.

 Do you have other questions about the coronavirus?
 Call 0800-1351.

 You can also visit the website of the RIVM for the most up-to-date information on the coronavirus in the Netherlands.

 Consultation Centre for Sexual Health GGD Haaglanden:

-The Centre for Sexual Health (CSG Haaglanden) will again hold office hours at Spot 46 on Wednesday and Friday.
+The Centre for Sexual Health (CSG Haaglanden) holds office hours at Spot 46/SHOP

 Would you like to be tested for STIs, vaccinated against hepatitis B or do you have questions about contraception?